 - A simple intervention is literally “simply” asking the person to quit their life-threatening behavior.
 Before other, more complex intervention methods are tried, a simple intervention should be attempted.

-- A crisis intervention is necessary when the addict is displaying hazardous behaviors, such as reckless driving, violence, or extreme substance addiction.
+- Crisis intervention is necessary when the addict is displaying hazardous behaviors, such as reckless driving, violence, or extreme substance addiction.

 - The purpose of a classical intervention is to keep the focus of the dialogue on a single person in order to get them to agree to rehab immediately.

 - In a family system intervention, the focal point is the whole family, with the intention of changing everyone’s behaviors, particularly in situations of substance abuse and domestic violence, which create socially dysfunctional living environments.